All Episodes

 Most importantly, talk to Philip Patrick.

-We first start working with them.
+We first started working with him.

 Gold was $1,100 an ounce.

-The reason we came up with this concept to teach people about capital markets, to teach people about fiat currency, to teach people why gold's been a hedge for 5,000 years is because they said at the time, uh dark clouds are coming.
+The reason we came up with this concept to teach people about capital markets, to teach people about fiat currency, to teach people why gold's been a hedge for 5,000 years is because I said at the time, dark clouds are coming and gold is going to be a hedge more than ever.

-But eventually it's going to become an asset class that central banks and money center banks are going to start buying instead of things like the euro.
+But eventually it's going to become an asset class that central banks and money center banks are going to start buying instead of things like the Euro.

 And guess what?

-We're here, baby.
+Voila, we're here, baby.

 But you need to understand that.